com-480-data-visualization/project-2024-cmsgang/README.md

 Our approach uses the top charts dataset

-> - What source of inspiration do you take?
+- What source of inspiration do you take?
 Visualizations that you found on other websites or magazines (might be unrelated to your data).

+Chris (God).

 ## Milestone 2 (26th April, 5pm)